-Blow To Singer Bahati As Azimio Settles For Anthony Aluoch As Mathare MP Cabdidate
+Blow To Singer Bahati As Azimio Settles For Anthony Oluoch As Mathare MP Cabdidate

-Musician Kelvin Kioko aka Bahati has suffered a big blow after Azimio La Umoja One Kenya Coalition settled for ODM’s Anthony Aluoch as their candidate for Mathare Constituency.
+Musician Kelvin Kioko aka Bahati has suffered a big blow after Azimio La Umoja One Kenya Coalition settled for ODM’s Anthony Oluoch as their candidate for Mathare Constituency.

 Confirming the same, ODM SG Edwin Sifuna said this was decided on Monday during a joint delegate’s meeting chaired by Raila Odinga.

-Thus, Bahati will reportedly step aside for Aluoch with a promise that he will get a job in the Azimio administration.
+Thus, Bahati will reportedly step aside for Oluoch with a promise that he will get a job in the Azimio administration.

 “Zoning was done perfectly even here in Mathare we have agreed that its an ODM zone.
 We only have one candidate in Mathare and that is Anthony Oluoch, this young man called Bahati is my younger brother and we will talk.
 I will make sure that we find him another position within the Azimio government.”
 Sifuna said.